The MEng Application will be available for the next round of admissions in November.

 A solid technical (letter grades in 6, 8 and 18 classes) GPA of at least 4.25 is required for admission.
 Candidates also must have completed 96 units in the major and 24 units of upper-level (header, lab, or AUS) courses and have at least a 4.0 overall by the end of the term in which they apply, and must have completed at least one UROP. or SuperUROP.
 The EECS Office may contact research supervisors for their views on candidates.

 Students should complete and submit the online application by May 1 of their junior year.
 For those who are a term out of sync, fall term applications are due Dec.
-1. Depending on this application timing, applicants are notified in the middle of the month following their application.
+1. Depending on this application timing, applicants are notified in mid-June or mid-January.

 - Financing the M.Eng.